vortigont/esp32-flashz/examples/asyncserver-flashz/README.md

 Navigate to: http://192.168.168.25/update, and upload raw or zlib-compressed firmware/fs image
 ```

-Now you can open http://192.168.168.25/update in the browser see the web form for fw upload.
+Now you can open http://192.168.168.25/update in the browser to access the web form for fw upload.
 Both compressed/uncompressed images supported, image format will be autodetected on upload.
 Compressed images must have .zz extension to be allowed for upload via web form.

 Let's upload a compressed FileSystem image now.
-This project provides a python script for PlatformIO that automates compression and OTA update for itself :)
+This project provides a python script [post_flashz.py](post_flashz.py) for PlatformIO that automates compression and OTA update for itself :)
-Open [platformio.ini](platformio.ini) file and find [env:flashz_ota] section.
+Open [platformio.ini](platformio.ini) file and find `[env:flashz_ota]` section.
 There are two additional parameters there `OTA_compress = true` and `OTA_url = http://192.168.168.25/update`.
-The first one enables compression for fw/fs images on upload, the second sets OTA URL pointing to your device and replaces serial uploader with OTA.
+The first one enables compression for fw/fs images on upload, the second sets `OTA URL` pointing to your device and replaces serial uploader with OTA.
 Set `OTA_url` to proper address and upload File system image with `pio run -e flashz_ota -t uploadfs`.
 Pio builder will try to compress and upload FS image OTA.

 ```
 Building FS image from 'data' directory to .pio/build/flashz_ota/littlefs.bin